DannyBen/nasdaq/README.md

 * Access any Quandl endpoint directly.
 * Display output in various formats.
 * Save output to a file, including bulk downloads.
+* Easy to use interface.
+* Use as a library or through the command line.

 Example
 --------------------------------------------------